 Legal Aid Foundation of Los Angeles has closed their office reception areas to visitors, starting Monday, March 16 through the end of the month.
 However, applicants can access LAFLA services by calling 800-399-4529 between 9 a.m.-12 p.m., and 1-4:30 p.m. for intake only, Monday through Friday; or applying online for help.
 All current client activity will be conducted remotely when possible.
 Clinics will be held by telephone or video conference when possible.
 Reasonable accommodations will be made for clients with disabilities.

-Recycling News: What to know what goes into each bin?
-Don’t know if something should be recycled, composted or placed in the trash bin?
+Recycling information: Don’t know if something should be recycled, composted or placed in the trash bin?
 We can help.
 A representative of Santa Monica’s Resource Recovery and Recycling department came to a recent SMRR meeting and answered questions about the current state of recycling in Santa Monica.
 Click here for more information.